brick/app/README.md

 }
 ```

 Just one method to implement.
 This method allows you to register your plugin inside the application's event dispatcher, that is, tell the application which events it wants to receive.
-Each event is represented by a class in the `Brick\App\Event` namespace.
+Here is an overview of the events dispatched by the application.

+#### IncomingRequestEvent

+This event is dispatched as soon as the application receives a Request.

+This event contains the `Request` object.

+#### RouteMatchedEvent

+This event is dispatched after the router has returned a match.
+If no match is found, the request handling is interrupted, and `ExceptionCaughtEvent` is dispatched with an `HttpNotFoundException`.

+This event contains the `Request` and the `RouteMatch` objects.

+#### ControllerReadyEvent

+This event is dispatched when the controller is ready to be invoked.
+If the controller is a class method, the class will have been instantiated and this controller instance is made available to the event.

+This event contains the `Request` and the `RouteMatch` objects, and the controller instance *if* the controller is a class method.

+#### NonResponseResultEvent

+This event is dispatched if the controller does not return a `Response` object.
+This event provides an opportunity for plugins to transform an arbitrary controller result into a `Response` object.
+For example, it could be used to JSON-encode the controller return value and wrap it into a `Response` object with the proper Content-Type header.

+This event contains the `Request` and the `RouteMatch` objects, the controller instance *if* the controller is a class method, and the return value of the controller.

+#### ControllerInvocatedEvent

+This event is dispatched after controller invocation, regardless of whether an exception was thrown or not.

+This event contains the `Request` and the `RouteMatch` objects, and the controller instance *if* the controller is a class method.

+#### ResponseReceivedEvent

+This event is dispatched after the controller response has been received.
+If an `HttpException` is caught during the controller method invocation, the exception it is converted to a `Response`, and this event is dispatched as well.
+Other exceptions break the application flow and don't trigger this event.

+This event contains the `Request`, `Response` and `RouteMatch` objects, and the controller instance *if* the controller is a class method.

+#### ExceptionCaughtEvent

+This event is dispatched if an exception is caught.
+If the exception is not an `HttpException`, it is wrapped in an `HttpInternalServerErrorException` first, so that this event always receives an `HttpException`.
+A default response is created to display the details of the exception.

+This event provides an opportunity to modify the default response to present a customized error message to the client.

+This event contains the `HttpException`, `Request` and `Response` objects.

+---

 We can see that the two events that are called immediately before and after the controller is invoked are: